Video Live (11089.1)

 This is a highly practical unit which requires an investment of time and effort to achieve success.
 Students are expected to devote time outside of workshops to practising and developing skills, and engaging in active problem solving in the face of challenges.

-Being an intensely practical unit, students will find it difficult to achieve success in this unit without consistent workshop attendance.
+Being an intensely practical unit, students will find it difficult to achieve success in this unit without consistent engagement with all learning activities.

 Students who attend campus for class or other purposes must play their part in keeping our campus and community safe by following these basic guidelines to reduce the risk of COVID-19 transmission: